netdata/netdata/docs/netdata-cloud/view-plan-and-billing.md

 ### Prerequisites

 - A Netdata Cloud account
-- Admin or Billing user access to the Space
+- Admin or Billing user access to Space

 ### Steps